derrickbass2/adapt-ai/README.md

 PostgreSQL Official Docs
 Pytest Official Docs
 Jest Official Docs
 Feel free to add any additional information or steps specific to your project.
-This should provide a fairly comprehensive getting started guide for your readers.
+This should provide a fairly comprehensive getting guide for your readers.

 Contributing Guidelines
 Thank you for taking an interest in contributing to Autonomod!
 Your efforts will greatly benefit the project and its community.
 To ensure a smooth and enjoyable experience for all parties involved, kindly follow these guidelines.